-Required Selects all rules that are categorized by the Guidelines for the Use of the C that are categorized as advisory

-Language in Vehicle Based Software as required and deselects the rules category.
+Required Selects all rules that are categorized by the Guidelines for the Use of the C Language in Vehicle Based Software as required and deselects the rules that are categorized as advisory

-All Selects all rules.

-Restore Restores the MISRA C 1998 settings used in the General Options
+- All Selects all rules. - Restore Restores the MISRA C 1998 settings used in the General Options category.